uzairrtariq/SpringBootApp/README.md

 - Run the main Rest Service as Java Application.
 - Use Postman or browser to load up localhost.
 - Use http://localhost:8080/v2/api-docs to access the documentation.
+- The project has Spring Security activated, so you will need the basic authentication to run CRUD.
+- Username: admin
+  password: digitify
+  (Also mentioned in the screenshots)

 # Screenshots: